TACC/colormovestacc/README.md

 # Build an image.
 ~/colormovestacc/> make build

-# Build a tagged image.
+# Build a tagged image from source.
-~/colormovestacc/> make build-full
+~/colormovestacc/> make build-image

 # Start the application in one of several ways.
 # Note: these launch a browser window automatically.